-These symmetries unify electromagnetic, weak and strong interactions, grand unified theories (GUT).
+These symmetries have beeb used to unify electromagnetic, weak and strong interactions, grand unified theories (GUT).
 Of course these groups are badly broken.

-(e) SL(2,C) Lorentz group
+(e) SL(2, C) Lorentz group

 This is the group which provides the description of space-time structure in special relativity.
 It is a central dogma to any formulation of relativistic system.
 In particular, it plays a crucial role in the relativistic field theory.